jupyterlab/extension-examples/advanced/kernel-output/README.md

 The code is split into two parts:

-1.  the JupyterLab plugin that activates all the extension components and connects them to the main `Jupyterlab` application via commands, launcher and menu items,
+1.  the JupyterLab plugin that activates all the extension components and connects them to the main _JupyterLab_ application via commands, launcher and menu items,
 2.  a panel that contains the extension logic and UI elements to interact with it.